Sam George insists Health Minister must go

-Throwing lights on health projects being undertaken in his constituency while speaking on the New Day show on TV3 Monday, February 21, he said “I am hoping that it will not end up like the La General Hospital where the sod was cut and two years on nothing.
-The contractor is on-site, I have seen that they are doing the land clearing.
+Throwing lights on a health projects being undertaken in his constituency while speaking on the New Day show on TV3 Monday February 21, he said “I am hoping that it will not end up like the La General Hospital where sod was cut and two years on nothing.
+Contractor is on site, I have seen that they are doing land clearing.
 The Health Minister, if he survives the vote of censure or whoever succeeds him, should bear in mind that I am going to be on their neck.”

 The motion was submitted on Wednesday, February 16 via a memorandum to the Speaker of Parliament.